News and Events

 This way of painting relies initially on a spontaneous and playful approach.
 In this initial stage the critical, judgemental mind is by-passed, so what is hidden in yourself can come to light.
 The more spontaneous and free the painting is at this stage, the more the hidden and mysterious imagery will reveal itself.
 Even when you’re using your imagination you’re deliberately conjuring up something, whereas in this method there is no conscious control.
 You allow something to happen by itself.
 It is very much a question of trusting the process.

 Clarifying these images can be done either by dissolving away the background around them, or by delineating the form or figure itself.
 Here one’s Art school skills come in handy.
 But even at this stage you can become too smug in your aptitude and lose the magic and subtlety of the painting.
 Great humility is required to proceed well.
 Your touchstone is your feelings.
 When a painting is going well, a good uplifting feeling is felt, when it doesn’t a bad, heavy feeling resides.
-When you feel sick, then it’s time to stop altogether, stand back and review your work, or have a break.
+If you feel sick, then it’s time to stop altogether, stand back and review your work, or have a break.

 Having no skill, or Art school training is an advantage, as it allows a child-like naivety into the work.
 There is a fresh, unblinkered approach, without any of the learnt or studied rulebook to interfere.
 Here there are no ‘rules’, only what is trying to reveal itself from the chaos.
 If a face is blue with three eyes, if a lion is also a sun, if there is a whole landscape within a man’s coat, then that is how it is and you accept it.
 These are like dream images where the rules of perspective, anatomy, sense and scale all go out the window.

-In a painting, once an image is clarified, another area of chaos suddenly reveals itself and offers itself to be made clear.
+In your painting, once an image is clarified, another area of chaos suddenly reveals itself and offers itself to be made clear.
 This process may happen a number of times until eventually the whole painting is complete.
 This may all happen in an afternoon, or may takes weeks, even months.
 Timing is all-important.
 The unconscious will reveal itself when you are ready to receive it and not a moment sooner, however frustrating that can sometimes be.

 When a painting is finished, that is when you feel a sense of completeness about it, the final stage is reached and you ask: “What is it all about?
 Who are these characters and why are they here doing what they do, or being the way they are?
 How does it all relate to me?”